willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ### Download volume licensing versions of Office for PC

-You won't find a full ISO Download file for the 2019, 2021 or 2024 versions of Office in the Microsoft 365 admin center under **Volume licensing** (only Office Online Server has an ISO download).
+There aren't any full ISO Download files for the 2019, 2021 or 2024 versions of Office in the Microsoft 365 admin center under **Volume licensing**.
+Only Office Online Server has an ISO download.
 Instead, the installation files are available on the Office Content Delivery Network (CDN).

-The VL download catalogue includes the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which you can download.
+The VL download catalog includes the [Office Deployment Tool (ODT)](https://www.microsoft.com/download/details.aspx?id=49117) which you can download.
 The ODT provides more information about installation procedures.

 For more information for IT Pros, see [Deployment Guide for Office 2024](/office/ltsc/2024/deploy).